Doct0rLekter/minesweeper/README.md

 ### Finishing Notes

 Thank you, dear reader, for joining me in this journey.
 We've made some mistakes along the way, overcome procrastination, and learned a lot about programming together.
+Over the course of the project: we've spent nearly a month of concerted effort, written documentation over 43,000 characters in length, typed out 1,000+ lines of source code, and published 56 commits to our git repository.
 To quote a beloved novel, "So long, and thanks for all the fish".